-The certificates issued under this certificate policy are always subject of new issuances wich means that every single re-key process correspond to a new issuance.
+The certificates issued under this certificate policy are always subject of new issuances which means that every single re-key process correspond to a new issuance.

 OV webserver certificates According to Baseline Requirements Advanced Signature Every new issuance (at least every 36 months) Certificates Qualified Signature Every new issuance (at least every 36 months) Certificates (eSign) eSeals Every new issuance (at least every 36 months) (Professional Associations) Every new issuance (at least every 60 months).
-Certificates Qualified Signature issued to Legal Associations (usually acting as Registration Certificates (eSign) Authorities) usually have 5 years of validity.
+Qualified Signature Certificates issued to Legal Associations (usually Certificates (eSign) acting as Registration Authorities) usually have 5 years of validity.